dieguque/Business-Project/README.md

 ## Abstract

 The purpose of this project is to help a brand new airline to oversell flight tickets.
-The client, is an airline that still has not started operations but the stakeholders are aware that some airlines overbook flights so they want to oversell their flights since their first day of operations.
-A new airline like this lacks of data so they are interested in learn about the overbooking in the industry without historical data and using public data.
+The client is an airline that still has not started operations but the stakeholders are aware that some airlines overbook flights; so they want to oversell the flights since the first day of operations.
+A new airline like this lacks data so they are interested in learning about overbooking in the industry without historical data and using public data.
 This project will benefit any airline that does not have any criteria to oversell flight seats.
 It could be a brand new airline or any small or local airline (not nationwide).

 ## Design
 The project goal is to provide data science tools to a brand new airline to overbook a flight.
 The are many factors that can help to improve overselling a flight but we will be limited with the free online data available.
-That should be a starting point to oversell the passengers flight.
+The data should be a starting point to oversell the flight.

 ## Data
-All he datasets are from the Department of Transportation.
-This data contains domestic and international flights from January 2019 to July 2021, daily passengers in all the US airport from January 2019 to March 2020, and the passenger boarded and denied boarding by the US largest carriers from 1990 to 2020.
+All the datasets are from the Department of Transportation.
+This data contains domestic and international flights from January 2019 to July 2021, daily passengers in all the U.S. airports from January 2019 to March 2020, and the passengers boarded as well as passengers that were denied boarding by the U.S. largest airlines from 1990 to 2020.

 [Passengers Boarded and Denied Boarding by the Largest U.S. Air Carriers:](https://www.bts.gov/content/passengers-boarded-and-denied-boarding-largest-us-air-carriersathousands-passengers)